niftools/blender_niftools_addon/docs/user/features/properties/shader/index.rst

 ..
 Describe this type

 Skyrim non-PP shader model, used primarily for transparency effects, often as a decal.
+Has the same shader flags as BSLightingShaderProperty.

 +-------------------------------+---------------------------------------------------------------+
 |           Property            |                          Description                          |